smuething/dune-multidomaingrid/README.md

 Version
 -------

-This is version 2.3-dev of MultiDomainGrid.
-It is compatible with the 2.3.x release series of the DUNE core modules.
+This is version 3.0-dev of MultiDomainGrid.
+It is compatible with the 3.0-git development series of the DUNE core modules.
 The versioning scheme of MultiDomainGrid has recently been synchronized to that of the core modules to make it easier for users to find a compatible release for their DUNE distribution.